Training flaws exposed in Rio-Paris crash report

 The 219-page report provides food for psychologists as well as aircraft designers, with calls for improvements not only in the way pilots are taught to fly manually at high altitude but also in the way they respond to unexpected shocks.

-Instructors should spring surprises on trainee pilots during practices and should themselves be better trained, it said.
+Instructors should spring surprises on trainee pilots during practice sessions and should themselves be better trained, it said.

-"There is a lot to learn from this report on coping with surprise and handling aircraft in unusual situations," said Paul Hayes, safety director at aviation consultancy Ascend.

-"It's dark en route, nothing much is happening and then all of a sudden all the bells and whistles go off and humans don't always react well."

-In a potentially far-reaching recommendation, the BEA tore up the traditional unity of France's civil service and pointed to systemic failings in regulation and supervision of Air France by the DGAC aviation authority.
+In a potentially far-reaching recommendation, the BEA breached the traditional unity of France's civil service and pointed to systemic failings in regulation and supervision of Air France by the DGAC aviation authority.

+It urged its sister organization to review its organization and improve the recruitment and training of its own inspectors.

 While a small airline faces one inspection for every 1,000 flights on average, Air France receives only one visit in 4,000.